ClassicPress/cc-compat-woo/README.md

-# cc-wooworker
+# CC Compat with WooCommerce
-Dummy WooCommerce Plugin
+Plugin to facilitate Classic Commerce compatibility with WooCommerce